-One of the greatest pleasures in video gaming is the discovery (intentional or otherwise) of “Easter eggs”, those little jokes, secret levels, or hidden messages that game developers insert in their games for the players’ amusement.
-With a back catalogue spanning almost two decades and across multiple platforms, the Tomb Raider series has had its fair share of “Easter eggs”, ranging from humourous references to fan community in-jokes to visual gags that may be missed on a first playthrough.
+One of the greatest pleasures in video gaming is the discovery for “Easter eggs”, those little jokes, secret levels, or hidden messages that game developers insert in their games for the players’ amusement.
+With a back catalogue spanning almost two decades and across multiple platforms, the Tomb Raider series has had its fair share of “Easter eggs”, ranging from humorous references to fan community in-jokes to visual gags that may be missed on a first playthrough.

 If you’re looking for a list of Rise of the Tomb Raider Easter eggs, check out this article instead.

 So without further ado, here are my 15 favourite Tomb Raider “Easter eggs” in no particular order:

 1) The Ark of the Covenant in Tomb Raider (1996)

 The developers of the original 1996 game made no secret of the fact that the Indiana Jones films were the main inspiration for Tomb Raider and they paid homage to these much-loved films by putting an Ark of the Covenant in Lara’s debut game.
 In case you missed it the first time around, you can find the Ark in the main hall of Croft Manor.
 However, there’s no sign of it in TR: Anniversary, perhaps due to copyright issues.
 Dr Jones must have access to some good lawyers.